FooBarShebang/math_extra_lib/Documentation/References/UD001_polynomial_reference.md

   * only divisor value is above the threshold - their ratio is returned
   * only divident is above the threshold - singularity, exception is raised

-Both classes perform input data sanity check and raise the following exceptions (defined in the library *introspection\_lib*)
+The both classes perform input data sanity check and raise the following exceptions (defined in the library *introspection\_lib*)

 * **UT_TypeError** - sub-class of the standard **TypeError** with added introspection functionality; raised when
   * method argument or arithmetics operand is of improper data type